someengineering/resoto.com/docs/how-to-guides/index.md

 import DocListWithTags from '@site/src/components/DocListWithTags';
 ```

-This section of the documentation provides instructions for specific use cases and scenarios.
+This section of the documentation provides step-by-step instructions for performing various tasks within Resoto.

 ## Alerting